• Study

 This study will also focus on addressing gaps in active transportation (e.g., biking, walking, rolling) facilities, access to public transit, vehicle traffic pain points, safety improvements and ADA compliance.

-Local community members will play a pivotal role by reviewing and narrowing a wide range of potential improvements projects, down to one feasible set of improvements by providing input and comments on key components of the study during two public open houses, tentatively scheduled for March and May 2023.
+Local community members will play a pivotal role by reviewing and narrowing a wide range of potential improvements projects, down to one feasible set of improvements by providing input and comments on key components of the study during two public open houses: the first online open house was held in March 2023 and a second open house is tentatively scheduled for May 2023.

-Following public and stakeholder input, WSDOT will refine the recommended set of improvements and investments to ensure they will benefit travelers of all modes and abilities for many years to come.
+Following public and stakeholder input, WSDOT has refined the recommended set of potential improvements and investments to ensure they will benefit travelers of all modes and abilities for many years to come.

 WSDOT is conducting a planning study of the north Lewis County industrial area to examine new alternative routes that improve industrial access for freight traffic near the Harrison Avenue interchange.
 They are assessing 15 separate intersections between Grand Mound in Thurston County down to Harrison Avenue/West 1st Street, in Lewis County.